spack/spack/lib/spack/docs/workflows.rst

 Disadvantages:

- 1. It is harder to develop and debug a patch, vs. a branch in a respository.
+ 1. It is harder to develop and debug a patch, vs. a branch in a repository.
 The user loses the automation provided by version control systems.

  2. Although patches of a few lines work OK, large patch files can be